 We set up Three Treasures Responsible Tourism & Trading in Bagan in April of 2016 as a local social enterprise.
 We create jobs and improve livelihoods by bringing marginalized members of the community into the tourism industry in a responsible way.

 Social Enterprise for Livelihood Improvement

-As a start-up social enterprise, we are working in collaboration with these stakeholder communities in New Bagan, West Pwa Saw, Na Jo Ai and Kyaukpadaung villages to provide training and develop new community-based tourism experiences for guests.
+As a start-up social enterprise supported by a Myanmar nonprofit, we are working in collaboration with these stakeholder communities in New Bagan, West Pwa Saw, Na Jo Ai, and Kyaukpadaung villages to provide training and develop new community-based tourism experiences for guests.
 We are expanding the range of products available to tourists as well as the income opportunities for locals, providing higher-value experiences that allow us to create more living-wage jobs for more people.

 We collaborate and work in partnership with local disadvantaged communities in Myanmar.
 We aim to create a model operation that will share knowledge and technology with other local businesses and the community at large to deliver positive impacts in local communities.
 Our activities emphasize appreciation for local culture and traditions by educating locals and visitors in how traditional practices can be integrated into the larger, globalized economy sustainably.
 Our projects are planned to be self-sufficient and sustainable in the long term.

 We chose the village of New Bagan, Nyaung U administrative district, as the location for our first office and training center in Myanmar.
 This community was forcibly relocated to this site from Old Bagan in 1989, following the failed democratic uprising of the previous year.
 Earlier a fishing village, many households have experienced serious negative impacts as a result of the relocation, including loss of land, property, and livelihood.
 As a result, the community suffers from severe poverty, lacking adequate shelter, sanitation, and education opportunities.